The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This seems to also require the need to express arbitrary datastructures in external nodes.

-#5 Updated by James Turnbull about 4 years ago
+#5 Updated by James Turnbull over 6 years ago

 So my first thoughts are the old code is probably good as a “don’t do this the same way again” guide.

 I recommend a start from scratch with a new type.
 I think the first issue is to data model something that works for a variety of platforms, something like:

 interface name (namevar) interface type (loopback, normal, alias ...?) description ensure (onboot) boot protocol (DHCP/etc) interface number IP address netmask broadcast